sodaviz/soda/docs/source/guide/charts.rst

 The second is the *yScale*, which maps row numbers to the pixel y-coordinates that delineate each of the conceptual rows in the Chart's viewport.

-The default *chart.preRender()* function re-initializes the scales during calls to render(), so you may need to call *Chart.initializeXScale()* and *Chart.initializeYScale()* manually if you are going to make adjustments to the default rendering routine.

 Chart observers
 ###############